wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 Rooke was already scanning the area, his expression alert.
 "Foot traffic's still heavy for evening rush.
 We need to clear the pedestrian walkway before this gets worse."

 Ivy looked out over the bridge and saw what he meant.
-Despite the approaching dusk, people were still crossing—couples walking hand in hand, commuters taking the scenic route home, teenagers clustering around the overlook points.
+Despite the approaching dusk, people were still crossing: couples walking hand in hand, commuters taking the scenic route home, teenagers clustering around the overlook points.
 And something was wrong with their movement patterns.

 They weren't walking in straight lines.
 Instead, they seemed to be drifting toward the outer edge of the walkway, drawn to the low parapet that separated the pedestrian space from the water below.
 Most of them appeared unaware of the drift, but Ivy could see the subtle wrongness in their positioning.